VazkiiMods/BotaniaCD/media/README.txt

 First party:
 - botania_logo.png: The official Botania logo
 - gog_logo.png: The official Garden of Glass logo

-TODO
+- disc_face.png: The artwork on the disc face, by dani
-- Copies of the front and back artwork of the jewel case containing this disc
+- disc_inner_cover.png: The artwork on the inside cover, by dani
-- Copy of the disk label artwork
+- disc_outer_cover.png: The artwork on the outside of the jewel case, by dani

 Fan-submitted:
 - cookiegd.png: Fanart submitted by CookieGD_